MNTaufiqIbrahim/MNTaufiqIbrahim.github.io/README.md

 This system show CRUD operation.

-- User register to login into the system. ---- CREATE
+- User register to login into the system.

 - User login into the system.
-The system will validate password and username.  ----- READ
+The system will validate password and username.

-- User can update their profile ------------  UPDATE
+- User can update their profile

-- User can delete their profile ------------- DELETE
+- User can delete their profile